-TARGET GROUP EXAMPLE OF THE MAIN NARRATIVE EXAMPLES OF DERIVED NARRATIVES Government and other proponents of the Law on Freedom of religion The Government of Montenegro and Milo Đukanović want to use the unconstitutional Law to seize Church property and proclaim it the property of the state.
-The Government is engaging in anti-church property seizures similar to French revolutionaries in 1789.
-The Government is carrying out an anti-Serbian project presenting Serbs in Montenegro as a destabilizing factor.
+TARGET GROUP EXAMPLE OF THE MAIN NARRATIVE EXAMPLES OF DERIVED NARRATIVES The Government is engaging in anti-church property seizures similar to French revolutionaries in 1789.
+Government The Government of The Government is carrying out an anti-Serbian project presenting Serbs in Montenegro as a destabilizing factor. and other proponents of the Law on Freedom of religion Montenegro and Milo Đukanović want to use the unconstitutional Law to seize Church property and proclaim it the property of the state.
 The Government created the malformed, anti-constitutional and discriminatory Law against the Serbian Orthodox Church and the Orthodox majority in Montenegro.
 The Government made a Law compatible with the maleficence and greed of certain individuals in power.
 An anti-church gang is in power, a remnant of the godless communist regime.